 Kefah Ali Deeb (*1982) is a visual artist and author of children’s books and magazines from Syria.
 She fled to Berlin in 2014 and wrote about her old home Syria and her new home Berlin in the taz column “Neighbors” for over six years.
 She is editor of Handbook Germany, an information portal by and for refugees.
 She also publishes in other German magazines such as Zeit online and 51 °.
 As an activist, Kefah Ali Deeb is a member of the National Coordination Committee for Democratic Change in Syria.
 She gives guided tours of the Berlin Pergamon Museum through the Multaka project.

 In the column article “Please explain to me what integration is” Kefah Ali Deeb describes her problems in learning German as soon as possible after arriving in Germany and working at the same time.
 She also criticizes the environment’s demands on the progress of integration of refugees, saying that these demands are on the one hand intransparent and on the other hand stricter than those for non-refugee migrants.

-In an online workshop organised by the Exile Museum Foundation and the We Refugees Archive in January 2021, refugees talked about their experiences of exile in Berlin and jointly developed an ABC of arriving.
+In an online workshop organised by the Exile Museum Foundation Berlin and the We Refugees Archive in January 2021, a group with refugee experiences talked about their experiences of exile in Berlin and jointly developed an ABC of arriving.